mltframework/mlt_web/plugins/FilterVolume.md

 title: Max gain
 description:
-A floating point or decibel value of the maximum gain that can be applied during normalisation.
+A floating point or decibel value of the maximum gain that can be applied during normalization.
 type: string
 readonly: no
 required: no